Rosuav/ThirdSquare/README.md

 product could be examined, and the lowest pair selected.
 This may turn out to give no benefit beyond the current plan.

-1) All stations get barriers if at all possible, which enables:
-2) Absolute requirement to touch off after using trains.
-Failure to do so will incur a minor automatic fine which exceeds the ticket price of any regular trip.
-3) The implicit target of all railway stations is not FSS but a mythical location which is a premium touch (= the fine)
-4) All intercity travel gets validators on the vehicles, which allows easy handling of targets etc.
-5) If metro trams have validators on platforms, they can work the same way, but with a different target (probably the same premium fare, but separate to detect failure to touch off when going from one to the other)

-Zones currently have no geographic status.

-All vehicles need to transmit run numbers which are never reused per XKCD 1340.
-The date of touch is used to connect your autotouch to the appropriate ticket, but that's all.
-The run number is used to recognize touches-off.

 Definitions:
 * metro: within the MBD area (eg Ringwood area).
 Buses, sometimes trams, not trains usually.
 Fast - high frequency and decent travel speeds.